Skip to main content

 1. practice professionalism as observed through their ethical, moral and legal actions.

-2. displays cultural competence through words and actions (as defined by the CPI).
+2. display cultural competence through their words and actions.

 3. examine patients of all ages by obtaining a history, performing a systems review, and administering selected tests and measures.